EmreGunner/EmreGunner/README.md

 # 👋 Hi, I'm Emre Gunner!

 ## About Me
-🎓 Full Stack Developer with a passion for creating elegant solutions in the least amount of time.
+🎓 Full Stack Developer currently working to use Ai more practically.
 🚀 I love exploring new technologies and developing software solutions.
 🌱 Currently diving deeper into Ai